MooersLab/emacs30ubuntu22/README.md

 sudo apt install texlive-fonts-recommended texlive-fonts-recommended-doc texlive-luatex texlive-xetex
 ```

+## Notes

-Notes: I tried to compile with "--with-imagemagick" but the required libraries were not found.
+- I tried to compile with "--with-imagemagick" but the required libraries were not found.